Had I seen it before: No.

 Plus I get very similar comments about Jessica Jones.
 So I thought maybe this project could provide me with the kick in the ass I needed to actually watch it.

-And as I mentioned yesterday with Arrow, I’m intrigued by the idea of multiple shows set in the same universe.
+As I mentioned yesterday with Arrow, I’m also intrigued by the idea of multiple shows set in the same universe.
 This little Netflix universe unites Daredevil, Jessica Jones, Luke Cage, and Iron Fist into The Defenders, which debuts today.
 As the first one, Daredevil has a lot of groundwork to lay, but then it’s also possible that the pilot just focuses on this show and not the larger universe, which is what we saw with Arrow.
-Bare in mind this one is 20 minutes longer though.
+Keep in mind this one is 20 minutes longer though.